 Tong Xie

-I am a fourth-year Ph.D. student in Operations Management at the University of Chicago Booth School of Business, where I am fortunate to be advised by René Caldentey.
+I am a fourth-year Ph.D. candidate in Operations Management at the University of Chicago Booth School of Business, where I am fortunate to be advised by René Caldentey.

 My research focuses on algorithmic markets, platform design, and learning dynamics.
 I study how platform interventions and algorithmic decision rules influence collusion, stability, and long-run market outcomes.
-My work combines tools from dynamical systems and stochastic approximation, with applications to online marketplaces and digital platforms.
-I also have prior work on assortment optimization under consumer choice models.
+I also have prior work on assortment optimization.

 I hold a B.B.A. in Economics from CUHK(SZ), and an M.Phil. in Industrial Engineering from HKUST, where I am fortunate to be advised by Zizhuo Wang and Ying-Ju Chen.